Exercise and Brain Health: How Physical Activity Boosts Cognitive Function

 Exercise and brain health are closely linked.
-Researchers have found that regular physical activity can “delay the effects of both physiological aging and pathological neurodegeneration on brain health.”
+Researchers have found that regular physical activity can delay the effects of both normal physiological aging and neurodegenerative conditions, improving memory, attention, and executive functions.
+Understanding how exercise is good for the brain can help you choose the right types of activity and make the most of your workouts.

 As we age, a slight level of cognitive decline is inevitable due to the normal aging process.
-Issues with memory and slower thinking are to be expected.
+Minor issues with memory and slower thinking are to be expected.
 But older adults are also increasingly at risk for mild cognitive impairment, including “conceptual reasoning, memory, and processing speed,” as well as dementia, which includes conditions like Alzheimer’s disease.

 The more proactive you are with your health, no matter your risk factors or circumstances, the greater your investment in your long-term health potential.
 Basically, staying healthy and active can help protect your brain.